php-fig/fig-standards/bylaws/004-psr-workflow.md

 extension (e.g. "autoload-meta.md").
 GitHub Markdown formatting must be used for both documents.
 No PSR number is assigned to the proposal at this point.

-The Editor must then locate two voting members to sponsor the proposal, one of whom agrees to be the Coordinator.
+The Editor must then locate two voting members to Sponsor the proposal, one of whom agrees to be the Coordinator.
 The Editor, Sponsors, and existing additional Contributors if any form the working group for the proposal.

-The proposal is NOT required to be fully developed at this point, although that is permitted.
+The proposal is not required to be fully developed at this point, although that is permitted.
 At minimum, it must include a statement of the problem to be solved and basic information on the general approach to be taken.
 Further revision and expansion is expected during the Draft phase.

 The Coordinator must initiate an entrance vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
-The coordinator must announce the vote on the Mailing List in a thread titled "[VOTE][Entrance] Title of the proposal".
+The Coordinator must announce the vote on the Mailing List in a thread titled "[VOTE][Entrance] Title of the proposal".
 The vote must adhere to [the voting protocol][voting].

 If the vote passes, the proposal officially enters Draft stage.
 The proposal receives a PSR number